 Slowing currency appreciation is a more accessible and feasible strategy to prevent the adverse effects of the Dutch Disease phenomenon.
 For example, this step could be achieved using the income generated from the export of natural resources for investment.

 As it aims to stabilize capital inflows and prevent a significant appreciation of the currency, SWF usually invests overseas in a non-domestic currency.
-For example, Norway transferred a portion of the revenue flowing from oil sale to assets denominated in foreign currency.
+For example, Norway transferred a portion of the revenue flowing from oil sales to assets denominated in foreign currency.

 Diversify the economy